Quantifying the Internal Validity of Weighted Estimands: Introduction

 We organize the paper as follows.
-In Section \ref{sec:example1}, we briefly discuss our motivating example of the OLS estimand.
-In Section \ref{sec:causal_represent}, we develop our theoretical framework and examine the conditions under which the estimand in \eqref{eq:weighted_est_def} has a causal representation as an average treatment effect over a population.
-In Section \ref{sec:quantifying_int_valid}, we establish our main results on the size of subpopulations associated with the estimand in \eqref{eq:weighted_est_def}.
-In Section \ref{sec:examples2}, we revisit our motivating example from Section \ref{sec:example1} and apply our theoretical results to additional examples of weighted estimands.
-In Section \ref{sec:estimation}, we briefly discuss estimation and inference for the proposed measures.
-In Section \ref{sec:empirical}, we provide an empirical application to the effects of unilateral divorce laws on female suicide, as in \cite{SW2006} and \cite{Goodman-Bacon2021}.
-In Section \ref{sec:conclusion}, we conclude.
-The appendices contain our proofs as well as several additional results and derivations.
+Section \ref{sec:example1} briefly discusses our motivating example of the OLS estimand.
+Section \ref{sec:causal_represent} develops our theoretical framework and examines the conditions under which the estimand in \eqref{eq:weighted_est_def} has a causal representation as an average treatment effect over a subpopulation.
+Section \ref{sec:quantifying_int_valid} establishes our main results on subpopulation size.
+Section~\ref{sec:diagnostics_bounds} develops the corresponding diagnostics.
+Section \ref{sec:examples2} applies our results to OLS, 2SLS, and TWFE estimands.
+Sections \ref{sec:estimation} and \ref{sec:empirical} discuss estimation and inference and present our empirical applications.
+Section \ref{sec:conclusion} concludes.
+The appendices contain our proofs and additional results.